isabellventouris/text-analysis-political-speeches/README.md

 # Text Analysis of Political Speeches

-This project explores the **linguistic patterns and sentiment** embedded in a set of U.S. presidential speeches using Python-based natural language processing (NLP).
+This project explores the linguistic patterns, sentiment, and rhetorical strategies in U.S. presidential inaugural speeches using Python-based natural language processing (NLP).
-The goal is to uncover **differences in tone, content, and rhetorical strategy** across speakers—and to apply theoretical reasoning to interpret those findings.
+The goal is to uncover differences in tone, content, and speaker style across four presidents—Clinton (1993), Bush (2001), Obama (2009), and Trump (2017)—and to apply both statistical and theoretical reasoning to interpret these findings.

-Originally developed for a university assignment, this project has been refined for inclusion in a professional portfolio.
+Originally developed for a university assignment, this project has been extensively refined for inclusion in a professional portfolio.

 ---